sami-ullah-cowlar/vue-component-lib-starter/docs/guide/index.md

 You may add the usage of the library here.

-> If you remove Component B and the [PrimeFaces](https://www.primefaces.org/) (PrimeVue, PrimeIcons and PrimeFlex) dependencies from your library, the setup related to PrimeFaces won't be needed from the guide below.
+> If you remove Component B and the [PrimeFaces](https://www.primefaces.org/)
+> (PrimeVue, PrimeIcons and PrimeFlex) dependencies from your library, the setup
+> related to PrimeFaces won't be needed from the guide below.

 ## Setup

-This setup assumes your client app is created with Vite and vue-ts template, and you use 'npm link' to link to `my-lib` locally.
+This setup assumes your client app is created with Vite and vue-ts template, and you use 'npm link' to link to `lilith-vue-starter-lib` locally.

-In your `package.json`, you shall have the dependencies compatible with the following:
+In your `package.json`, you shall have the dependencies compatible with the
+following:

 ```json
 "dependencies": {